amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 #### [Trees](book/content/part03/tree-intro.asc)

-Learn all the different kinds of trees and its properties.
+Learn all the different kinds of trees and their properties.

 ![tree data structure properties](book/images/image31.jpg)